Great Vermont Flood of 1927

-The Great Vermont Flood of 1927 was a major flooding event in Vermont which occurred November 2–4, 1927.
 Following a very wet October, record levels of rainfall fell in early November.
 The U.S. Geological Survey estimated 53% of the state received more than six inches of rain, (the greatest recorded amount being 9.86 in in Somerset) which caused rivers throughout the state to flood.
-The flood is considered the worst flood in Vermont, with the only comparison being the 2011 Hurricane Irene floods.
+The flood is considered the worst flood in Vermont, with the only comparisons being the floods caused by Hurricane Irene in 2011 and those of July 2023.

 Prelude

 During the month of October, rainfall statewide averaged about 150 percent of normal, but in the northern and central sections of the state, some weather stations received 200–300 percent of normal.
 Heavy rainfall periods during the month were sufficiently separated that flooding did not occur, but the soil became saturated.
 Combined with the lateness of the year and the fact that most vegetation was either in, or near, seasonal dormancy, any further rainfall would run off directly into the rivers.